Written June 2018

 It is a beautiful summer morning, a few small clouds, light breeze, not too hot yet.
 I’m sitting in my 4Runner, engine idling, 4low lit up on the dashboard.
 I’m third in a line of 4Runners, one Tundra, and one Jeep.
-Ahead of me a tall instructor, Director of Training Mike Morrison, leans into an open window, chatting with the driver, our teammate Scott, talking him through the first obstacle that lies ahead.
+Ahead of me a tall instructor, leans into an open window, chatting with the driver, our teammate Scott, talking him through the first obstacle that lies ahead.
 Our teammate Greg is in front of me in his recently purchased 4Runner, and our owner Jeff behind me in our work Tundra.
 Our crew is about to begin the obstacle course of the Overland Expert’s (OEX) 4wd 101 class.

 As I’m watching Scott begin to crawl forwards through the first obstacle, an alternating series of dips and moguls designed to articulate the suspension and create a situation where two tires lose ground contact, I’m taken back to my first time through this class two years ago.